The Selection Process

 Outline of the day

-You will arrive at the Derby Education Centre and meet the Admissions administrative staff and Admissions Tutor, before completing brief administrative processes followed by short presentations about the course and multiple mini interviews (MMI).
+You will arrive at the Queen's Medical Centre and meet the Admissions administrative staff and Admissions Tutor, before completing brief administrative processes followed by short presentations about the course and multiple mini interviews (MMI).

 Depending on your appointed arrival time, you will start with either the presentations or the MMI process.
 You should expect the process to last for approximately 2-3 hours.